 It’s also easy to make a stupid mistake, or pass on a perfect opportunity, if you don’t know the facts.

 That’s what the team at Markets & Money are here for.

 A brief History of Australian Housing

-Since the 1990s — when property prices freakishly increased higher than inflation— we’ve seen prices steadily soar.
+From the 1990s, when property prices freakishly increased higher than inflation, we’ve seen prices steadily soar.